-Heresy is not always a complete lie but mostly a mixture of truth and lie.
+Heresy is not always a complete lie but often a mixture of truth and falsehood.

 Apostle Paul also admonishes, “Do not despise prophecies.
 Test all things; hold fast what is good.”
 (1 Thess.
 5:20-21 NKJV).

-There are many heretical teachings spreading like wild fire across the churches today.
-One of such teachings is presenting faith as a mere presumption, a wishful thinking, as the almighty force that can compel God to act, or the almighty formula for solving any life’s problem.
+Many heretical teachings are spreading like wildfire across the churches today.
+One of such teachings is presenting faith as a mere presumption, wishful thinking, as the almighty force that can compel God to act, or the almighty formula for solving any life’s problem.

 The concept of faith as the “almighty force” that can move, motivate, compel, or manipulate God to give or do anything you wish or want is absurd and unbiblical.

-If your idea or notion of faith is a sort of “almighty formula” (name it, claim it, and have it), then you are completely ignorant of the true and biblical faith and how it works, and you are setting up yourself for a real frustration and disappointment in your Christian life.
+Suppose your idea or notion of faith is a sort of “almighty formula” (name it, claim it, and have it).
+In that case, you are utterly ignorant of the true and biblical faith and how it works, and you are setting yourself up for a real frustration and disappointment in your Christian life.

-It is absolutely impossible to live a victorious, overcoming, triumphant, or prosperous life in this evil world without a true and living faith in God (1 John 5:4-5).
+It is impossible to live a victorious, overcoming, triumphant, or prosperous life in this evil world without true and living faith in God (1 John 5:4-5).

 Moreover, the Scripture warns that whatever does not proceed from faith is a sin in the sight of God (Rom.
 14:23).
 So, any believer who is not living and walking by faith is simply living and walking in sin.

-It takes a true, living and dynamic faith, not a mere wishful thinking, to walk daily, consistently and progressively with God (Gen. 5:24).
+It takes a genuine, living, dynamic faith, not mere wishful thinking, to walk daily, consistently, and progressively with God (Gen. 5:24).